Culture of Shanghai: Cinema

 Shanghai was the birthplace of Chinese cinema and theater.
-China's first short film, The Difficult Couple (1913), and the country's first fictional feature film, An Orphan Rescues His Grandfather (孤儿救祖记, 1923) were both produced in Shanghai.
+China's first short film, The Difficult Couple (1913), and the country's first fictional feature film, Orphan Rescues Grandfather (孤儿救祖记, 1923) were both produced in Shanghai.
 These two films were very influential, and established Shanghai as the center of Chinese film-making.
 Shanghai's film industry went on to blossom during the early 1930s, generating great stars such as Hu Die, Ruan Lingyu, Zhou Xuan, Jin Yan, and Zhao Dan.
 Another film star, Jiang Qing, went on to become Madame Mao Zedong.
 The exile of Shanghainese filmmakers and actors as a result of the Second Sino-Japanese War and the Communist revolution contributed enormously to the development of the Hong Kong film industry.
 Many aspects of Shanghainese popular culture ("Shanghainese Pops") were transferred to Hong Kong by the Shanghainese emigrants and refugees after the Communist Revolution.
 The movie In the Mood for Love directed by Wong Kar-wai, a native Shanghainese, depicts a slice of the displaced Shanghainese community in Hong Kong and the nostalgia for that era, featuring 1940s music by Zhou Xuan.